 Admire art at the Serpentine Galleries: There are two galleries (The Serpentine Gallery and the Serpentine Sackler Gallery) which are a five-minute walk from each other over the Serpentine Bridge.
-The admission at both galleries is free and you can visit Tuesday to Sunday 10am until 6pm.
+The admission at both galleries is free and you can visit Tuesday to Sunday from 10 am until 6 pm.
 We saw the Grayson Perry exhibit at The Serpentine Gallery which was thrilling and well worth popping in for a gawp.
 The Sackler houses the Magazine Restaurant designed by Zaha Hadid which is perfect if you fancy a swanky lunch.

 Drink in the view from the Serpentine Bridge: When you’re walking over the bridge take time to stop and drink in those amazing views on both sides.

 Look through The Arch by Henry Moore: I love this arch which is made from Roman travertine and resides on the north bank of the Long Water.
 It’s simple, stunning and serene.